SABR Digital Library: The SABR Book of Umpires and Umpiring

 - E-book: Click here to download the e-book version of The SABR Book on Umpires and Umpiring for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on The SABR Book on Umpires and Umpiring paperback edition for $10.97 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on The SABR Book on Umpires and Umpiring paperback edition from the SABR Store ($15.99 includes shipping/tax).

 Buy the book